 The Canadian Rockies can be divided into a number of distinct zones, each with their own personality.
 In the south, you have the South Rockies, Waterton, and north to Kananaskis Country just west of Calgary.
 Travelling North you find Kootenay National park, Banff National Park, and Yoho National Park.
 Jasper National Park is a massive area north of the Columbia Icefields, offering endless remote terrain and limited crowds.

-I will be focusing on Kananaskis, Banff, Kootenay, and Yoho.
+I will be focusing on Kananaskis, Banff, Kootenay, and Yoho. <– Check out the zone trip reports in those links for more info on specific trips.
 I’ve spent the most time in these zones, and there lies most of my ski touring experience.
-I’ll also touch on Rogers Pass, which is a personal favorite and these areas offer some of the best skiing in Canada.
+I’ve also got a few stories from Rogers Pass, which is a personal favorite and these areas offer some of the best skiing in Canada.

 Most people will break down Banff National park further into the Icefields Parkway, Lake Louise Skoki, and Sunshine Backcountry due to the conditions and terrain unique to each.
 Each of these 3 sub-zones has its own remote and access factors to be considered.

 The Canadian Rockies are an awe-inspiring place.
 Unfortunately, these epic landscapes are rife with serious dangers that must be understood and mitigated.